kyma-project/cli/docs/10-01-sudden-container-failure.md

 In such a case, you can see the `[nodemon] app crashed` message in the container's logs.

 If you use kyma in Kubernetes, K8S itself should run function in container.
-If you use kyma without Kubernetes, you have to run the container yourself.
+If you use Kyma without Kubernetes, you have to rerun the container yourself.